-Without immigration (in 2020 some 34,000 migrants entered Italy), the total Italian population will decrease by 8 million.
-According to the "We need them" view, population decrease plus ageing will have to attract more migrants.
-The issue of the ageing of the population is well present to policy makers in Europe.
+The issue of the aging of the population is well known by policy makers in Europe.
 Until the COVID outbreak and hopefully again in the future, young people were moving within the continent.
 Those staying at home do not seem willing to have more children than their parents.
-In Eastern Europe this is felt as a particular problem to be addressed.
-The health ministry of Poland, which has one of the lowest birth rates in Europe, last year put out a short video praising rabbits for producing many offspring.
+In most European countries, this is felt as a particular problem to be addressed.
+In Central Europe, the health ministry of Poland, which has one of the lowest birth rates, previously published a short video praising rabbits for producing many offspring.
 It was not met with the favor it expected.
 It is no surprise that the hot debate in that country about abortion is clearly influenced also by the demographic factor.
-In Hungary, a TV spot described a woman giving birth in crude details and the message of the spot was around all the pain that most women have to endure when giving birth but the conclusion was that: it was worth!
-Apparently, this spot was scaring and was not met by enthusiastic cries either.
-A system of bonuses and support to young couples would probably work better, like for example in France (kinder gardens, financial support).
-In addition to the perceived ageing and decrease of the population, issues of ethnical and religious homogeneity also influence the debate and the position of the countries belonging to the so called Visegrad group within the EU, i.e. Poland, Hungary, the Slovak and Check Republics.
+In Hungary, a TV spot described a woman giving birth in crude details and the message of the spot was about all the pain that most women must endure when giving birth, but the conclusion was that: it was worth it!
+Apparently, this spot was scary and was not met by enthusiastic cries either.
+A system of bonuses and support to young couples and tax credit has worked better in recent years in Hungary, as well as in France (kindergartens, financial support).
+In addition to the perceived aging and decrease of the population, issues of ethical and religious homogeneity also influence the debate and the position of the countries belonging to the so called Visegrád Group within the EU, i.e., Poland, Hungary, Slovakia, and the Czech Republic.